jakubDoka/netbuff/README.md

 ## bugs

-Runtime bugs should not happen though compile time especially regarding the hashing.
+Runtime bugs should not happen though compile time especially regarding the hashing can.
 Some structures mights not be supported.
-Feel free to open the issue an it will be fixed in reasonable time.
+Feel free to open the issue an it will be fixed in reasonable time (if possible to fix).

+While developing this package i encountered a strange bug with nested tuples.
+I suspect it is somewhere in compiler and whatever i tried i could not fix it.
+Types like `(int, (int, (int, ref int)))` are thus not supported and will cause compile time error.